 For a flexible resin, its Shore hardness is fairly average, meaning it’s not so soft that it would be unreliable in mechanical parts, but not so hard that it’s difficult to work with.

 When it comes to post-processing, however, it is a little more finicky.
-If you normally use alcohol solutions to clean up your resin prints, you’ll be disappointed to hear that Photocentric’s flexible resin does react well to this with some users reporting it ‘melting’.
+If you normally use alcohol solutions to clean up your resin prints, you’ll be disappointed to hear that Photocentric’s flexible resin does not react well to this with some users reporting it ‘melting’.

 To be safe, wash it with clean warm water instead.
 Normally, this wouldn’t be ideal for high-resolution resin prints, but it’s not too much of a downside here as flexible resins aren’t generally capable of the resolution standard prints are anyway.